Most runners will complain of foot or ankle pain running at some point, it is an all too familiar problem.

 So here we will look at the most common causes of ankle pain from running, how to tell them apart, how to treat them and also, how to prevent them.

-Ankle pain from running is usually caused by a combination of these factors:
+Foot and ankle pain from running is usually caused by a combination of:

-What Is It: When one of the ankle ligaments gets over stretched which may tear some or all of the fibres.
+What Is It: An ankle sprain is when one of the ankle ligaments gets over stretched which may tear some or all of the fibres.
 Most commonly affects the lateral ligament on the outer side of the foot due to an inversion injury – going over on the foot and forcing it inwards at the ankle.

 Symptoms: Sudden onset of pain at the time of injury.
 The level of pain and swelling will depend on the severity of the injury.
 There is often ongoing ankle pain running even when the initial injury seems to have settled if full strength and flexibility is not achieved

-Find out loads more about the causes, symptoms, diagnosis and treatment options in the Ankle Sprain section.
+Find out loads more about the causes, symptoms, diagnosis and treatment options in the Ankle Sprain section to help you beat your foot and ankle pain running.

 What is it: Inflammation and degeneration in the peroneal tendons